Concord – 6th Circuit District Court

 In fact, Ted Lothstein tried DWI and other criminal cases to juries in Concord District Court back in the 1990s when jury trials were held in this Court.

-Concord’s two Judges, Judge Gordon and Judge Spath, are well-known for holding prosecutors and defense attorneys to high standards.
+Concord’s two Judges are well-known for holding prosecutors and defense attorneys to high standards.
 Judges uphold the Constitution, by suppressing evidence when police officers violate constitutional rights — and by expecting that criminal defense attorneys and prosecutors will live up to the highest professional and ethical standards.

 This Court is also known for its highly experienced prosecutors from the Concord City Prosecutor’s Office, New Hampshire State Police and the Merrimack County Attorney’s Office.
 These lawyers all have many years — in some cases decades — of experience.
 They know how to try a case.
 Be ready.